kdpham-1002/mindpalace/_posts/Coding Workspace/Interview Preps/2025-01-18-behavorial-interview-practice-questions.md

 4. Research Exp. predicting mental health risks (Random Forest)
 5. Beyond academics (Data Assistant and mentor for Data Science department)

-> I’m currently pursuing a Master’s in Business Analytics at UMass Amherst, with a strong foundation in Data Science.
-Throughout my studies, I’ve worked on various data projects, including an Online Retail Forecasting Model, where I developed an ETL pipeline using PySpark and SQL.
+> I'm currently pursuing a Master's in Business Analytics at UMass Amherst, with a strong foundation in Data Science.
+Throughout my studies, I've worked on various data projects, including an Online Retail Forecasting Model, where I developed an ETL pipeline using PySpark and SQL.
 Additionally, I optimized banking data pipelines in a project focused on credit card approvals and stock portfolio analysis.
 I also have research experience predicting mental health risks using Random Forest models.
-Beyond academics, I’ve worked as a Data Assistant and mentor, which has strengthened my teamwork and communication skills.
-Now, I’m eager to apply my analytical and technical expertise at Citizens to solve real-world financial challenges.
+Beyond academics, I've worked as a Data Assistant and mentor, which has strengthened my teamwork and communication skills.
+Now, I'm eager to apply my analytical and technical expertise at Citizens to solve real-world financial challenges.

 #### Q3: Why did you choose this specific division (Data Science/Data Analyst, etc.)?
 1. Uncovering insights from complex datasets to drive decision-making